Bundesliga

 8. Mesut Özil

-An outrageously gifted playmaker, the former Schalke and Werder Bremen midfielder started all seven of Germany's matches in Brazil. Özil remained a key part of Löw’s plans up to and including the 2018 World Cup, but has not featured for Germany since.
-After seven years at Arsenal, where he became the fastest player in English Premier League history to bring up 50 assists, he joined Fenerbahce in January 2021 before moving to fellow Turkish SüperLig side Basaksehr in July 2022.
+An outrageously gifted playmaker, the former Schalke, Werder Bremen and Real Madrid midfielder started all seven of Germany's matches in Brazil. Özil remained a key part of Löw’s plans up to and including the 2018 World Cup, when he earned the last of his 92 senior caps.
+After seven years at Arsenal, where he became the fastest player in English Premier League history to bring up 50 assists, he joined Fenerbahce in January 2021 before moving to fellow Turkish SüperLig side Basaksehir in July 2022. Özil announced his immediate retirement due to recurrent injuries in March 2023.
+His list of honours include the DFB Cup with Bremen, La Liga and Copa del Rey with Real and four FA Cups with Arsenal.

 10. Lukas Podolski